uxodb/autodl-irssi-docker/README.md

-### Irssi autodl on Arch
+## Irssi autodl on Arch
-Creating the image with irssi and autodl from the AUR.
+Building the image with irssi, and autodl from the AUR.

-## Usage
+### Usage